johnbillion/wp_mail/readme.md

     Filters:   None
     Disable:   Click the "Skip Confirmation Email" checkbox when adding the user

-### A new user is invited to a site from Users -> Add New -> Add New User
+### A new user is invited to join a site

 Multisite only.
+Sent when a new user is invited to join a site from Users -> Add New -> Add New User.

     To:        User being invited
     From:      [Network Name] <[network admin]>